-Great news for those who have accumulated a couple of hundred frames with cats.
-The fashion for interesting and effective pictures of pets is back.
-In fairness, not only pets are in fashion, but also wild animals, in nature or in the zoo.
-Pets are present in wedding photography, travel, and needless to say about cute filming of children with animals.
-There are truly a lot of options, and all you have to do is remember how to properly shoot animals, and then the work will go by itself.
+Pets are present in wedding photography, travel, and, needless to say about cute filming of children with animals.
+There are genuinely a lot of options, and all you have to do is remember how to shoot animals properly, and then the work will go by itself.

 9. Vertical Frames are Back

-Of course, one of the most obvious trends is vertical photography.
-There is a very simple explanation for this, because most of us receive almost all information from the smartphone screen.
+Of course, one of the most apparent trends in vertical photography.
+There is a straightforward explanation because most of us receive almost all information from the smartphone screen.
 So the photos should fit perfectly into the display size.

 Of course, do not forget that the composition should be solid, so if the idea of the frame looks better in horizontal or square format, you should not abandon the composition.
-But in other cases, it will be most effective to simply rearrange the frame so that it fits into the vertical format.
+But in other cases, it will be most effective to rearrange the frame to fit into the vertical design.

 10. It’s Time to Go Outside

-Whether you're shooting city streets or natural landscapes, street photography is definitely in vogue.
-In addition, attention should be paid to photographs in nature, and to use it as a background for any type of shooting.
+Whether you’re shooting city streets or natural landscapes, street photography is definitely in vogue.
+In addition, attention should be paid to nature photographs and use them as a background for any shooting.

-But back to the aesthetic side, because nature opens up wide possibilities: even the same place, shot by two different photographers, looks different, so there are simply no restrictions in this regard.
-Landscapes and city shots of any format, genre and style are definitely in trend.
+But back to the aesthetic side, because nature opens up vast possibilities: even the same place, shot by two different photographers, looks different, so there are simply no restrictions in this regard.
+Landscapes and city shots of any format, genre, and style are definitely in trend.